KeyPatAnalytics/reduce_df/README.txt

-This library reduces the size of any data frame by allocating only the needed memory to its every numerical column.
+I wrote this library to reduce the size of any data frame by allocating only the needed memory to its every numerical column.

 It contains two functions: new_type and reduce